 Growing people and making a kind future – that’s the most important thing.

-Courtney Ladd absolutely loved her job working as an early childhood educator, but when she became pregnant, her family faced a heartbreaking reality: even with a substantial discount and guaranteed spot for her son through her workplace, her family still did not make enough money to afford child care.
-So she quit.
+I absolutely loved my job working as an early childhood educator, but when I became pregnant, my family faced a heartbreaking reality: even with a substantial discount and guaranteed spot for our son through my workplace, we still did not make enough money to afford child care.
+So I quit.

 It was the best place to work.
 They were so supportive, their trainings were amazing.
 We got 40 hours a year, which is just insane.
 It was so great to work there.
 I was provided with ample opportunity to grow in my profession, and I valued the high quality of care we were offering the children.
 I really appreciated the opportunity to provide social and emotional support to children who really needed it.